-Innes Willox is Chief Executive of the Australian Industry Group, a leading industry organisation representing businesses in a range of sectors including manufacturing, defence, ICT and labour hire.
+Innes Willox is Chief Executive of the Australian Industry Group, a leading industry organisation representing businesses in a broad range of sectors including manufacturing, construction, transport, defence, ICT and labour hire.

 - Director of Australian Super